AllwineDesigns/stl_cmd/README.md

     stl_cube [ -w <width> ] <output file>

-Outputs an stl file of a cube with the provided width.
+Outputs a binary STL file of a cube with the provided width.

 ### stl_merge